JohnathanKhoa/NurtreeWeb/README.md

 www.nurtree.com

 # Login with Spotify
-Authenticate with your Spotify account and populate website data with your listening history, following, and playlist data
+Authenticate with your Spotify account

 A guest spotify account is available to use if you wish not to share your personal email.
   > - Username: guest-user@jkn95.dev